6 Common seams and how to sew them

 An Introduction to Seams

-Here are some of the more common types of seam.
-Each has its own virtues but often it comes down to a style choice.
 So let’s take a look at 6 common seam types and how to sew them.
-If you’d like to know more about the basics of dressmaking, then also read our post on Dressmaking for Complete Beginners.
+If you’d like to know more about the basics of dressmaking, including more details on seam allowances and seam finishing, then also read our post on Dressmaking for Complete Beginners.

 how to sew a Plain Seam

 The main function of all seam types is to hold 2 pieces of a garment together.
 The simplest type of seam is the plain seam.
 To sew a plain seam, first pin the edges of the two fabric pieces, with right sides together, in order to hold them in place.
-If you place your pins at right angle to the seam line (points toward the seam allowance), then most sewing machines will stitch over them.
+If you place your pins at right angles to the seam line (points toward the seam allowance), then most sewing machines will stitch over them.
 This basic process of aligning the fabric pieces & pinning applies to all seams.

 To stitch, begin about 1cm from the end, backstitch to the end, and then stitch forward along the seam line, finally securing the seam by backstitching at the other end.
 Be careful when stitching not to distort the fabric, and keep the edges nicely aligned.